 You’ll need an external keyboard and a mouse.
 This way – you can put your computer at eye level when you’re at a desk.
 You also need a mouse because other people have them and you need to be able to test things with track pads AND mouses.
 You’ll also need it for finer details in graphics and things.

 A stack of books will do.
 No fancy stand needed — but these extra accessories/periferals are an added cost to factor in.

 Magic Mouse is $80-100 bucks. (you can get black now too) (sometimes cheaper or faster delivery through Amazon)

 Magic Keyboard is more like $200 : / but it has a fancy touch ID on it.
 You might be able to find the older version for less money – (But the touch ID is kinda nice…)

 If money isn't an issue

 Either way – you are a student / so – check out the discounts on Apple’s website.
-If you aren’t forced to use a special credit card at BestBuy or Costco or something — then the source (Apple themselves) – is the way to go.
+If you aren’t forced to use a special credit card at BestBuy or Costco or something — then go straight to the source (Apple themselves).

 The best setup you could get right now would be